What Are Sedatives?

 - yellow jackets

-When abused, tolerance of barbiturates is likely.
+When used, tolerance of barbiturates is likely.
 Tolerance occurs when a person needs to take more a drug to achieve the desired high.
 Abusing barbiturates is extremely dangerous and can lead to overdose and death.

 Signs And Symptoms of Sedative Addiction